extremeheat/protodef-cpp/README.md

   --namespace   What namespace to use, useful if you have multiple protocols.  (default: proto)
 ```

-If you have multiple protocols specified inside one JSON file, please use the programmatic API instead.
+If you have multiple protocols specified inside one JSON file, please use the programmatic API instead ([example](https://github.com/extremeheat/protodef-cpp/blob/master/examples/mcpc-protocol/main.js)).

 ### via code / programmatic API